tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Continue the demo highlighting the following.

 * Note in the previous code, that to retrieve the current closing price of `FB` and `TWTR`, we set the `start` and `end` day as today's date.
 Suppose you want to analyze the daily returns of these tech companies to start assessing if they are a good investment option, and you want to retrieve the closing prices from the last year.
-As you may guess, it's as simple as setting the `start` and `end` parameters to one year period.
+As you may guess, it's as simple as setting the `start` and `end` parameters to a one year period.

   ```python
   # Format start and end dates as ISO format for one year period